futureverse/future.p2p/README.md

 'alice' maintains the above SSH connect, this cluster is available to all of the listed members.

-You can verify that your private `alice/p2p` cluster is available with the proper access list by calling:
+After they launched the above, they can verify that they are now operating a private P2P cluster `alice/p2p` that a select set of pico.sh users have access to;

 ```sh
 {alice}$ ssh pipe.pico.sh ls